-Wells penetrating hydrocarbon traps exhibits anomalously higher geothermal gradients than adjacent dry-holes have been consistently published since early well logging days\\.
-The high geothermal anomalies reflects thermally impeding parts of sedimentary basins in which hydrodynamic, stratigraphic and structural environments are actively converging deep HTP fluids into thermally convective shallower reservoirs.
+Wells penetrating hydrocarbon traps exhibits anomalously higher geothermal gradients than adjacent dryholes have been consistently published since early well logging days.
+The high geothermal anomalies reflects thermally impeding parts of sedimentary basins in which hydrodynamic, stratigraphic and structural environments are actively converging deep high temperature and pressure (HTP) fluids into thermally convective shallower reservoirs.
 Such subsurface fluid migration process is responsible for entrapments of HTP components (H2O then HC) in sealed shallower LTP reservoirs.

-Unlike other well logging tools, the bottom hole temperature (BHT) recording device remained unchanged and uniformly calibrated since invention and introduction to the hydrocarbon drilling industry; which make the compensated geothermal gradient a valuable quick-look method in reviewing thousands of BHTs of old and new dry-holes logs and files in mature hydrocarbon producing basins.
+Unlike other well logging tools, the bottom hole temperature (BHT) recording device remained unchanged and uniformly calibrated since invention and introduction to the hydrocarbon drilling industry; which make the compensated geothermal gradient a valuable quick-look method for reviewing thousands of BHTs of old and new dry-holes logs and files in mature hydrocarbon producing basins.